Originally published December 24, 2020

 On May 8, 2020, a Medi-Cal NewsFlash titled "ACEs and Childhood Developmental Screening Trainings Ready for FQHC/RHC/IHS-MOA" informed providers that the ACEs and Childhood Developmental Screening Recorded Webinar was available for providers to view.
 The recorded webinar provides information regarding billing for ACEs and Childhood Developmental Screening when rendered by FQHCs, RHCs IHS-MOA clinics to participants in the Medi-Cal program.

 On April 20, 2020, a Medi-Cal NewsFlash titled "Screening for Adverse Childhood Experiences Is a Medi-Cal Covered Benefit" informed providers that the new billing policy related to ACEs was implemented and effective for dates of service January 1, 2020.

 On April 22, 2020, a Medi-Cal NewsFlash titled "New Medi-Cal Policy for Childhood Developmental Screening Reimbursement" informed providers that the new billing policy related to Childhood Developmental Screening was implemented and effective for dates of service from January 1, 2020, through December 31, 2021.

-The billing guidelines for ACEs and Childhood and Adult Developmental Screening are located within the recorded webinar, which can be found under the Medi-Cal Learning Portal.
+The billing guidelines for ACEs and Childhood Developmental Screening are located within the recorded webinar, which can be found under the Medi-Cal Learning Portal.
 Providers must create an account to access any trainings published under the Medi-Cal Learning Portal.

 The billing guidelines for ACEs Screenings are summarized as follows: